What is a Facebook Ads report generator?

 At Whatagraph, all users (no matter their plan) can reach us via live chat.
 We promise first response times of under 4 minutes, and most issues are resolved within four hours.

-All users also get access to a dedicated Customer Success Manager who will help you:
+On the more advanced plans, you'll be assigned a dedicated Customer Success Manager who will help you:

 - Migrate your data from your previous tool (if you were using one)